syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Watermarks.md

 ---
 # Working with Watermarks

-Essential PDF provides you support to add watermark in the PDF document using [PdfGraphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfGraphics.html).
+Essential PDF provides you support to add watermark in the PDF document using PdfGraphics.

 ## Adding text watermark in PDF document

-To add the text watermark in PDF document, you can draw the text with transparency using [SetTransparency](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfGraphics~SetTransparency.html) method in [PdfGraphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfGraphics.html).
+Essential PDF allows you to draw the text watermark in PDF document using graphics elements.

-The below code illustrates how to draw the text watermark in new PDF document.
+The below code illustrates how to draw the text watermark in new PDF document:

 {% tabs %}